John Wayne Gacy: KFC manager

 Gacy's wife gave birth to a son in February 1966 and a daughter in March 1967.
 Gacy later described this period of his life as "perfect"—he had finally earned his father's approval.
-When Gacy's parents paid a family visit in July 1966, his father privately apologized for the physical and emotional abuse he had inflicted throughout his son's childhood and adolescence before happily saying, "Son, I was wrong about you," as he shook Gacy's hand.
+When Gacy's parents visited in July 1966, his father privately apologized for the abuse he had inflicted before happily saying, "Son, I was wrong about you", as he shook Gacy's hand.

 Waterloo Jaycees

-In Waterloo, Gacy joined the local Jaycees chapter, regularly offering extended hours to the organization in addition to the 12- and 14-hour days he worked managing the three KFC restaurants.
+In Waterloo, Gacy joined the local Jaycees chapter, regularly offering extended hours to the organization in addition to the twelve- and fourteen-hour days he worked managing the restaurants.
 At meetings, Gacy often provided fried chicken and insisted on being called "Colonel".
-He and other Waterloo Jaycees were also deeply involved in wife swapping, prostitution, pornography, and drug use.

-Although Gacy was considered ambitious and something of a braggart, the other Jaycees held him in high regard for his fundraising work, and in 1967 named him "outstanding vice-president" of the Waterloo Jaycees.
-The same year, Gacy served on the board of directors.
+He and other Waterloo Jaycees were also deeply involved in drug abuse, pornography, prostitution and wife swapping.
+Although Gacy was considered ambitious and a braggart, the Jaycees held him in high regard for his fundraising work: in 1967 he was named "outstanding vice-president" of the Waterloo Jaycees and served on the board of directors.

 Assault of Donald Voorhees

-In August 1967, Gacy sexually assaulted 15-year-old Donald Voorhees Jr., the son of Donald E. Voorhees, a local politician and a fellow Jaycee.
-Gacy lured Voorhees to his house upon the promise of showing him heterosexual stag films regularly played at Jaycee events.
+In August 1967, Gacy sexually assaulted 15-year-old Donald Voorhees Jr., the son of Donald Edwin Voorhees, a local politician and fellow Jaycee.
+Gacy lured Voorhees to his house with the promise of showing him heterosexual stag films regularly played at Jaycee events.
 Gacy plied Voorhees with alcohol, allowed him to watch a stag movie, then persuaded him to engage in mutual oral sex, adding, "You have to have sex with a man before you start having sex with women."
-Over the following months Gacy similarly abused several other youths, including one whom he encouraged to have sex with his own wife before blackmailing him into performing oral sex on him.
-Gacy also tricked several teenagers into believing he was commissioned to conduct homosexual experiments in the interests of scientific research, and paid them up to $50 each.
+Over the following months, Gacy abused several other youths, including one whom he encouraged to have sex with his own wife before blackmailing him into performing oral sex on him.
+Gacy also tricked several teenagers into believing he was commissioned to conduct homosexual experiments for scientific research and paid them up to $50 each.

-In March 1968, Voorhees reported to his father that Gacy had sexually assaulted him.
-Voorhees Sr. immediately informed the police, who arrested Gacy and subsequently charged him with performing oral sodomy on Voorhees and the attempted assault of 16-year-old Edward Lynch.
+In March 1968, Voorhees told his father that Gacy had sexually assaulted him.
+Voorhees Sr. immediately informed the police, who arrested Gacy and charged him with performing oral sodomy on Voorhees and the attempted assault of 16-year-old Edward Lynch.
 Gacy vehemently denied the charges and demanded to take a polygraph test.
-The results of these tests were "indicative of deception" when Gacy denied any wrongdoing in relation to both young men.

-Gacy publicly denied any wrongdoing and insisted the charges against him were politically motivated—Voorhees Sr. had opposed Gacy's nomination for appointment as president of the Iowa Jaycees.
+The results of these tests were "indicative of deception".
+Gacy publicly denied any wrongdoing and insisted the charges were politically motivated—Voorhees Sr. had opposed Gacy's nomination for appointment as president of the Iowa Jaycees.
 Several fellow Jaycees found Gacy's story credible and rallied to his support.
 However, on May 10, 1968, Gacy was indicted on the sodomy charge.